|Venue:||On-Demand Panel Discussion|

 Panel Discussion Registration Process: Once you have registered and upon payment, you will receive the link to access the on-demand recording for a period of 8 weeks.
 If you wish to receive a Certificate of Attendance after having viewed the webinar, please get in touch with us and we will send it to you electronically.

-American & European Veterinary Specialist in Dentistry (Equine)
+American & European Specialist in Veterinary Dentistry (Eq)

 Diplomate of the Equine Branches of the American and European Veterinary Dental Colleges, Swiss (SVPM/ASME) and German (IGFP) Certificates in Equine Dentistry